New Amputees – Instructions

 - Decisions are made as to the appearance of the prosthesis.

-- Some prefer life-like appearance while others prefer mechanical or artistic appearances.
+- Some prefer life-like appearance, while others prefer mechanical or artistic appearances.
+The choice is yours.

 Prostheses are replaced for various reasons and at various times.